jonghall/image-import/readme.md

 ### Terraform
 - **provider.tf** configured the appropriate IBM Cloud provider variables and downloads latest provider code.
 - **restore-from-image.tf** is an example Terraform v0.14 plan to deploy an instance from an imported image name.
+Modification of variables is required to select placement of region, zone, subnet, and IP.
+m-image.tf** is an example Terraform v0.14 plan to deploy an instance from an imported image name.
 Modification of variables is required to select placement of region, zone, subnet, and IP.  .14 plan to deploy an instance from an imported image name.
 Modification of variables is required to select placement of region, zone, subnet, and IP.